ComputingTeachers/subjectKnowledge/subject_knowledge-2023.md

 * This is a tool to help you track and develop your subject knowledge
 * Perform a _gap analysis_ of your own skills
 * It is not expected that even professional teachers are at level 4 in all categories.
 The purpose is not to "complete" this audit.
-Trainees want a simple "tick list", this is not a "tick list"
+    * Trainees want a simple "tick list", this is not a "tick list"
+* Computing is a wide discipline.
+A Computing teachers' role is wider than "just the syllabus"
+* This is 'Teacher' skill audit
+    * and not a 'Student/Pupil' skill audit.
+Not a list of student tasks
 * This audit is NOT used for assessment.
-It is a tool to help teachers grow
+It is a tool to help teachers grow.
-* This is 'Teacher' skill audit and not a 'Student/Pupil' skill audit

 Simplified Level Descriptors